-Facing the French Vosges, the Black Forest is Germany’s largest regional park, a nature destination with immense forests, mountains up to 1,500 meters above sea level and wide vineyards.
-With its farms, typical inns and villages, cuckoo clocks and 23,000 km of hiking trails, the Black Forest is the preserved jewel of Baden Württemberg, a natural paradise with peaceful landscapes.
-And that's not to mention the local gastronomy (starred restaurants, ham, and the famous Black Forest gateau!), the welcoming climate and the 17 spas in the region.
+Facing the French Vosges, the Black Forest is Germany’s largest regional park; a nature destination with immense forests, mountains up to 1,500 meters above sea level, and expansive vineyards.
+With its farms, typical inns and villages, cuckoo clocks and 23,000 kilometers' worth of hiking trails, the Black Forest is the preserved jewel of Baden Württemberg, a natural paradise with peaceful landscapes.
+And that's not to mention the local gastronomy (starred restaurants, ham, and the famous Black Forest gateau!), the welcoming climate, and the 17 spas in the region.

 The Caracalla baths are the most modern baths, with 4,000sqm of water areas (indoor and outdoor pools, whirlpools, massage jets...) and a huge naturist and mixed sauna space.
 It could be a bit surprising for non-Germans for their first visit, a little less so if you're used to gay naturist beaches.
 Naturism is a common and natural practice in Germany, in saunas and spas, and even in some public parks.

 The Friedrichsbad baths, built in 1877, near the ruins of Roman baths, are set in a monumental neoclassical building.
 Here there is no room for swimwear; you follow the 17 steps of the thermal circuit in the nude – men and women together or separately, depending on the day.

 During your stay in Baden-Baden, you can also visit one of the world's finest casinos, installed in the pure white Kurhaus.
 The Frieder Burda Museum, opened in 2004, features one of the best collections of modern art in the world.